grame-cncm/faustcourse/session2/Lesson 2.md

 other half.
 The signal produced is a square wave in the range 0,1.

-When we increase the threshold the portion of samples at 1 will shrink until the threshold reach one.
+When we increase the threshold the portion of samples at 1 will shrink until the threshold reaches one.
 In this case the condition is always false and the signal produced is silence.